erizov/Professor/semester_10/lecture_65_llm_training_advanced/distributed_training_llm/README.md

 ### Comprehension

-1. Can you explain how Distributed Training Large language structure works in your own words?
+1. Can you explain how Distributed Development Large language structure works in your own words?
-2. What is the key insight or technique that makes Distributed Training Large frameworkarchitecturetem efficient?
+2. What is the key insight or technique that makes Distributed Development Large frameworkarchitecturetem efficient?

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Distributed Training Large language system over alternative algorithms?
+4. When would you choose Distributed Development Large language system over alternative algorithms?

 ### Application

-5. Can you implement Distributed Training Larstructframeworkarchitecturetem from memory without looking at the code?
+5. Can you implement Distributed Development Larstructframeworkarchitecturetem from memory without looking at the code?
-6. What real-world problem could you solve using Distributed Training Large language system?
+6. What real-world problem could you solve using Distributed Development Large language system?

 ### Debugging

-7. What are the most common mistakes when implementing Distributed Training architectstructframeworkge system?
+7. What are the most common mistakes when implementing Distributed Development architectstructframeworkge system?
-8. How would you test your Distributed Training Large language system deployment?
+8. How would you test your Distributed Development Large language system deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique